aselsche/python-api-challenge/README.md

 **python-api-challenge**

 In the Python API Challenege, I created a Python script to visualize the weather of 600+ cities across the world of varying distance from the equator.
 To accomplish this, I utlized Python library, the OpenWeatherMap API to create a representative model of weather across world cities.
-The analysis can be found here: [Jupyter Notebook](WeatherPy.ipynb)
+The analysis of cities for Weatherpy can be found here: [Jupyter Notebook](WeatherPy.ipynb) and the Heat map show casing the hotels can be found here:[Jupyter Notebook](VacationPy.ipynb).

 After building the data set of the cities, a series of scatter plots were built to showcase the following relationships: